 There’s a whole mountain of official documentation on AWS best practices.
-Here’s a list of just some of the best practice documents currently available:

 Most new users will probably have a great deal of trouble working through all that material (not that you shouldn’t try).
 So I’m going to try to provide you with a bit of a short cut and present what I think are the top five AWS Best Practices you absolutely must know right now.